CortexIntelligentAutomation/docs/content/en/docs/2023.7/Reference/troubleshooting/installation.md

 ### {{% ctx %}} Innovation blocks not visible in {{% ctx %}} Studio {#ts-no-blocks}

-#### Application Pool user does not have Read & execute rights to the NuGet folder
+#### Application Pool user does not have Modify rights to the Roaming folder

-The `NuGet` folder used may differ depending on the installations, so we first need to identify which `NuGet` is used.
-##### Identify which NuGet folder is used
+The `Roaming` folder requires `Modify` permission to allow creating the `NuGet` folders and its `NuGet.Config` file within.

+There are 2 locations where the `Roaming` folders needs `Modify` rights:

+* `C:\Windows\System32\config\systemprofile\AppData`
+* `C:\Windows\SysWOW64\config\systemprofile\AppData`

-Check the currently used `NuGet` folder using the following steps:
+For each `Roaming` location, perform the following steps:

-1. Navigate to `C:\Windows\System32\config\systemprofile\AppData\Roaming\NuGet`.
-1. If the folder exists, and it contains a `NuGet.Config` file, skip to the [add rights to the folder][add rights to nuget folder].
-1. If the folder does not exist, or does not contain a `NuGet.Config` file, navigate to `C:\Windows\SysWOW64\config\systemprofile\AppData\Roaming\NuGet`.
-1. The folder should contain a `NuGet.Config` file.

-##### Add Read & execute rights to the folder {#ts-add-rights-to-nuget-folder}

-Check that the `Application Pool` user has rights to the `NuGet` folder using the following steps:

-1. Navigate to the `NuGet` containing the `NuGet.Config` file, not opening it.
+1. Navigate to the `AppData` folder.
-1. Right-click on the `NuGet` folder and click `Properties`.
+1. Right-click on the `Roaming` folder and click `Properties`.
 1. In the dialog, click the `Security` tab.
-1. Check the `Application Pool` user for Gateway is listed in the `Group or user names` and has `Read & execute` permissions.
+1. Check the `Application Pool` user for Gateway is listed in the `Group or user names` and has `Modify` permissions.

-If the `Application Pool` user for Gateway is not listed:
+1. If the `Application Pool` user for Gateway is not listed:
    1. Click the `Edit...` button.
    1. Click the `Add...` button.
    1. Enter the username of the application pool user and click `OK`.
-   1. In the `Permissions` section at the bottom, check `Read & execute`.
+   1. In the `Permissions` section at the bottom, check `Modify`.
    1. Click `OK`.
+   1. Click `Yes` to change the permission to the folder.

-If the `Application Pool` user for Gateway is listed but does not have permissions:
+1. If the `Application Pool` user for Gateway is listed but does not have permissions:
    1. Click the `Edit...` button.
    1. Select the `Application Pool` user.
-   1. Check `Read & execute`.
+   1. Check `Modify`.
    1. Click `OK`.
+   1. Click `Yes` to change the permission to the folder.

 #### Application Pool user does not have rights to the Cortex Blocks Provider Host folder

-Check that the `Application Pool` user has rights to the system32's `Cortex Blocks Provider Host` folder using the following steps:
+Perform the following steps:

 1. Navigate to `C:\ProgramData\Cortex`
 1. Right-click on the `Cortex Blocks Provider Host` folder and click `Properties`.
 1. In the dialog, click the `Security` tab.
 1. Check the `Application Pool` user for Gateway is listed in the `Group or user names` and has `Modify` permissions.

-If the `Application Pool` user for Gateway is not listed:
+1. If the `Application Pool` user for Gateway is not listed:
    1. Click the `Edit...` button.
    1. Click the `Add...` button.
    1. Enter the username of the application pool user and click `OK`.
    1. In the `Permissions` section at the bottom, check `Modify`.
    1. Click `OK`.

-If the `Application Pool` user for Gateway is listed but does not have permissions:
+1. If the `Application Pool` user for Gateway is listed but does not have permissions:
    1. Click the `Edit...` button.
    1. Select the `Application Pool` user.
    1. Check `Modify`.
    1. Click `OK`.

+#### Perform an IIS reset

+1. Open a Windows PowerShell (x64) window as administrator.
+1. Run the following command: `iisreset`.
+1. Wait for the action to complete.

 ### Flow not starting in {{< ctx >}} Gateway {#ts-flow-not-starting}